 2. A queen, rook, bishop or knight.

-Pin: When a piece is attacked but cannot legally move, because doing so would expose the player’s own king to the attack; or when a piece is attacked and can legally move out of the line of attack, but such a move would expose a more valuable piece (or an unprotected piece) to capture.
+Pin: When a piece is attacked but cannot legally move, because doing so would expose the player’s own king to the attack (absolute pin); or when a piece is attacked and can legally move out of the line of attack, but such a move would expose a more valuable piece (or an unprotected piece) to capture (line pin).
 See absolute pin and relative pin.